Visiting Angkor Wat was on my bucket list like forever and luckily we managed to visit Siem Reap as part of our big Asia trip.

 We spent our first 2 nights at one of the Private Pool 1-Bedroom Villas.
 I fell in love with this place right after stepping through the main door and seeing the huge private pool!
-The villa and the pool was surrounded with green plants and trees, creating a beautiful and relaxing atmosphere.
+The villa and the pool were surrounded by green plants and trees, creating a beautiful and relaxing atmosphere.

 Since the weather is always hot and humid in Cambodia, the outside area was the perfect place for our afternoon breaks.
-It consisted two sun loungers, a small table with two chairs and comfortable resting area.
+It consisted of two sun loungers, a small table with two chairs, and a comfortable resting area.